Antoine2886/TradingWebApp/README.md

 bash
 dotnet run
 Fetching Historical Data
-To fetch historical data, ensure you have at least the first paid tier of Twelve Data.
-Uncomment the following line in your ConnectWebSocket method:
+To fetch historical data, ensure you have at least the first paid tier of Twelve Data (will still kinda work with the free tier).
+Uncomment the following line in your TradeService file -> ConnectWebSocket method:

-csharp
-await InitializeDataLoading();
+//await InitializeDataLoading();
-API Endpoints
-User Authentication

 ```
 ## Available API Endpoints